nrwl/nx/nx-dev/nx-dev/public/documentation/shared/nx-core.md

 ```

 With this you can invoke any script defined in `packages/simple/package.json` via Nx.
 For instance, you can invoke the `test`
-script by running `yarn nx test simple`.
+script by running `nx test simple`.
 And if you invoke this command a second time, the results are retrieved from
 cache.

 In this example, we used a generator to create the package, but you could have also created it by hand or copied it
 from another project.

-The change in `workspace.json` is the only thing required to make Nx aware of the `simple` package.
-As long as you
-include the project in `workspace.json`, Nx will include that project source in its graph computation and source
-code analysis.
-It will, for instance, analyze the project's source code, and it will know when it can reuse the
-computation from the cache and when it has to recompute it from scratch.

 ### Creating Second NPM Package and Enabling Yarn Workspaces